OpenFn/docs/docs/manage-projects/manage-credentials.md

 ### Share Credentials

 If you own a Credential, you can choose which Project has access to it.
-You can update project access on your `User Profile` - just follow the steps on the [User Credentials](/documentation/next/manage-users/user-credentials) docs page.
+To update which Projects your Credential is shared with, follow the steps on the User Credentials docs page.